 As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds requires Funds Transfer Service Providers to conduct CDD including verification at the time of transactions, and prepare and preserve verification records and transaction records when they make exchange transactions etc. which accompany receiving and paying cash more than 100,000 yen.
-The Act also requires them to file STRs when received property is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.
+The Act also requires them to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.

-The Payment Services Act provides that the competent administrative authorities can conduct on-site inspection and issue business improvement orders etc. against funds transfer service providers if necessary.
-The Act also provides grounds for refusing or rescinding the registration of a funds transfer service provider which include "a corporation who has not established a system that is necessary for the proper and secure provision/conducting of funds transfer service".
+Moreover, in addition to the supervisory measures based on the Act, the Payment Services Act provides that the competent administrative authorities can require submission of reports from, conduct on-site inspection of and issue business improvement orders etc. to funds transfer service providers if necessary.
+The Payment Services Act also provides grounds for refusing or rescinding the registration of a funds transfer service provider which include "a corporation who has not established a system that is necessary for the proper and secure provision/conducting of funds transfer service".
 The Guidelines for Administrative Processes by the Financial Services Agency include focal points on the development of internal control system regarding conducting CDD including verification at the time of transactions under the Act on Prevention of Transfer of Criminal Proceeds.
 When business operators apply for registration of a funds transfer service operator, these points are also included in the examination items related to "establishing a system that is necessary for the proper and secure provision/conducting of funds transfer service".
 Through these measures, competent administrative authorities provide AML/CFT guidance and supervision.